-Celebrating One Year of Going Gray!
+Celebrating One Year of Growing Out My Gray Hair

 Here’s a little collage of my cold-turkey transition progress – from the last dye (February 2018) through late February 2019.

 As you can see, the silvers are down near my cheeks now, so I’m at least halfway there!

 My hair is still very ORANGE on the dyed ends, and blue shampoo doesn’t seem to be helping as much as it did in the beginning.
 When I first started using it, it made a BIG difference.
 But now?
 See for yourself:

 I guess the blue shampoo looks at my current super-brassy orange ends and just gives up, saying “Oh, no no no

 But you know what?
 Even with the orange ends, I LOVE my new silver hair.

 It gleams in the sunlight.
 I feel like a freaking ice princess when that happens.